Spoondogg/ICARUS/README.md

 ### Install

-Clone repo and create the required credentials
+Clone repo and create the required credentials.

 #### App Settings